Strategy11/formidable-forms/readme.txt

 * Permission settings.
 Limit visibility of specialized forms based on user role.
 * Entry limits.
 Limit surveys, registration forms, bookings, quizzes, or directory submissions to only allow one entry per user, IP, or cookie.
 * <a href="https://formidableforms.com/features/wordpress-schedule-forms-limit-responses/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form scheduling</a>.
 Open and close event registration and signup forms on a specific date.
 Or close registration forms when the seat limit has been reached.
-* Conditionally redirect after a custom search form, payment form, support ticket form, quiz, or other online form is submitted.
-Help clients find the answers they are looking for and show a tailored result based on their selections and calculated fields.
+* Conditionally redirect after a custom search form, payment form, feedback form, support ticket form, quiz, or other online form is submitted.
+Help clients find the answers they are looking for and show a tailored result based on their selections or calculated fields.
 * We believe that forms should be extendable to meet your needs.
 So we give you access to <a href="https://formidableforms.com/features/customize-form-html-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">customize the form HTML</a> (like Contact Form 7).
 But you keep the ease and speed of a drag & drop form builder plugin.
 Our team labors for simplicity without sacrificing flexibility.
 * <a href="https://formidableforms.com/features/importing-exporting-wordpress-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Import and export forms, form submissions, styles, and views</a>.
 Quickly move forms, entries, views and styles to another site.
 Need to export leads to another service?
 Check.
 * <a href="https://formidableforms.com/features/wordpress-form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Form templates for instant form building</a>.
 Get started quickly with the most advanced form creator that includes form templates, style templates, and Formidable View templates.
 Our WordPress form generator makes it FAST to build job application forms, calculator forms, and other types of online forms.